sbms4d/beeswax_wrapper/README.md

 The beeswax wrapper is a python API for the beeswax DSP

+beeswax_wrapper is currently supported for python2 and python3.

 ## Imports
 ```python
 >>> from beeswax_wrapper import BeeswaxAPI, configure_endpoint